spotinst/help/src/docs/spot-security/getting-started/README.md

 ## Step 3: Set up CloudTrail

-CloudTrail conducts a risk analysis of your assets in your AWS accounts.

 ### Step 3.1: Do you have a CloudTrail account?

 You need to connect a CloudTrail account to your Spot Security account.
 If you have an account, complete the following steps: